- an early type of magic-lantern show consisting of various optical illusions in which objects rapidly change size, blend into one another, etc.

-Origin of phantasmagoriaFrench fantasmagorie ; from Classical Greek phantasma, phantasm + agoreuein, to speak in public ; from ageirein, to assemble (see gregarious): prob. infl. by Fr allegorie, allegory
+Origin of phantasmagoriaFrench fantasmagorie ; from Classical Greek phantasma, phantasm + agoreuein, to speak in public ; from ageirein, to assemble (see gregarious): probably influenced, influence by French allegorie, allegory